2026 Tournament Rules

 By signing out at the Captain’s Meeting, the captain, owner, or registered angler acknowledges that they understand and agree to abide by all tournament rules, including any changes or clarifications made during the meeting.
 They confirm receipt of the tournament designator and acknowledge that all billfish caught—whether released or boated—must be videoed with GPS date and time, indicator, and all other tournament requirements.
 All billfish must be promptly reported via VHF Channel 72 to a Committee Boat or by phone at 850-832-9022.
 Failure to comply may result in disqualification of the fish.
 Release videos must also meet specific criteria, including demonstrating a healthy release.

-PORTS OF DEPARTURE: Boats may depart from any pass between Apalachicola, FL, and Fort Walton Beach, FL after the Captain’s Meeting on Thursday, August 6, 2026.
-Teams must video their departure, showing the time, date, and Latitude/Longitude from their GPS.
+Boats may depart from any pass between Apalachicola, FL, and Fort Walton Beach, FL at or after 12:00 P.M. on Thursday, August 6, 2026.
+Teams leaving from any pass other than the St. Andrew Bay must video their departure, showing the time, date, and Latitude/Longitude from their GPS.

-FISHING TIMES: Fishing may begin immediately after the Captain’s Meeting on Thursday, August 6th, 2026.
+Fishing may begin at 12:00 P.M. on Thursday, August 6th, 2026.
 There is no official “lines out” time; however, boats weighing an eligible fish or submitting a billfish scorecard and color video must be in line at the weigh dock and acknowledged by the weighmaster on VHF Ch.
 72 no later than 30 minutes before scales close.

 Dolphin/Wahoo/Tuna: 15 lbs. minimum